radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version is addressed the `as.vector` issue communicated by Martin Maechler due to a breaking changed in the R-development version.
+In this version I addressed the `as.vector` issue communicated by Martin Maechler due to a breaking changed in R-devel.
 The key element of the email is shown below.
 This submissions should address the issue in radiant.model that was causing errors.

 The reason is that we/I have introduced a new as.vector.data.frame() method, and saying in NEWS